abpframework/abp/docs/en/Tutorials/Todo/Index.md

 ### home.component.scss

-As the final touch, open the `/angular/src/app/home/home.component.scss` file in the `Pages` and replace with the following content:
+As the final touch, open the `/angular/src/app/home/home.component.scss` file and replace its content with the following code block:

 ````css
 #TodoList{